Teaching through Emotions

 Teaching through Emotions is a reader-supported publication.
 To receive new posts and support my work, consider becoming a free or paid subscriber.

-• Caring for vs. caring about: Why “caring about” a movement is easy, but the actual, physical labor of fostering healthy development is altogether different.
+• Caring for vs. caring about: Why “caring about” social justice or education is easy, but the actual, physical labor of fostering healthy development is where the real work happens.

-• Caring and the brain: How high-level empathy is a blend of neurological functioning and intuitive, creative practice.
+• The neuroscience of caring: How high-level empathy is a blend of neurological functioning and intuitive, creative practice.

 • Limits of caring: An honest look at what happens when caregiving stops being “beautiful” and starts being exhausting.